 \subsection{Non-interacting Hamiltonian}

-Here, we consider a Hamiltonian which is the sum of single-site local operators with translational invariance.
+Here, we consider a Hamiltonian which is the sum of single-site local operators with translational invariance,

-The partition function is defined at each local site independently of each other as $Z(\beta) = z(\beta)^N$ with $z(\beta) = \Tr e^{-\beta h}$.
-To evaluate the NFPF, we initially calculate the norm of the finite-temperature state which is expressed as
+The partition function is defined at each local site independently of the other sites as $Z(\beta) = z(\beta)^N$, with $z(\beta) = \Tr e^{-\beta h}$.
+To evaluate the NFPF, we initially calculate the norm of the finite-temperature state, which is expressed as

 where $ \raisebox{-0.3\height}{

 } $ represents the operator $e^{-\beta h}$.
 By applying Eq.~\eqref{eq:gauss_rule} to each matrix, we can calculate the random average of the norm as